 2. The role of finance is very similar to the work the seven were asked to do — oversee the collection and distribution of money and goods.
 We remind ourselves in Cru that our finance office doesn’t exist for our own benefit.
 We exist for the benefit of the ministry.
 The seven in Acts were selected because the church needed them to lead and organize a function so the work of the church could continue to move forward (verse 4).
 In the same way, we provide services and organize systems so the ministry can fulfill its mission.
 It is important to remember that the ministry doesn’t exist for finance, but finance exists for the ministry.
 We strive to have our ministry view finance as an accelerator propelling Cru toward the fulfillment of our mission.

 As my business trip came to an end, I had to turn in my sports car rental and return to my economy car reality.
 Though I don’t normally drive a sports car, I can experience that kind of power and acceleration in my finance role every day, and so can you.
 As we trust God to fill us with his Spirit and wisdom, he will use us in our financial roles to accelerate our ministries toward the mission.

 Mark Tjernagel is the CFO of Cru and has served with the ministry for more than 23 years.
 Mark also serves on the board of directors for Christian Leadership Alliance.
 This is an excerpt from his article in the 2014 Summer edition of Outcomes Magazine.

-If you haven’t registered for The Outcomes Conference: CLA Dallas 2016, there is still time to save on early bird pricing.
+If you haven’t registered for The Outcomes Conference, there is still time to save on early bird pricing.
 CLA members’ can also take advantage of registering four people at the same time and earning a fifth registration free.
 Register early – it’s good financial stewardship!